WillChamness/pysyslog-server/README.md

 The following restrictions are applied to the timestamp:
 - Mmm must be Jan, Feb, Mar, etc.
-- If dd is less than 10, then the first digit must be a space instead of 0
+- If dd is less than 10, then the first digit must be a space instead of 0.
+For example, "Jan 09" would be replaced with "Jan  9" (two spaces between them).
-- hh must be between 0 and 23
+- hh must be between 0 and 23.
-- mm and ss must be between 0 and 59
+- mm and ss must be between 0 and 59.

 The following restrictions are applied to the hostname:
-- This field must be the device's hostname, IPv4 address, or IPv6 address
+- This field must be the device's hostname, IPv4 address, or IPv6 address.
-- The device's FQDN is not a valid hostname
+- The device's FQDN is not a valid hostname.
-- The device's hostname is preferred, but not required
+- The device's hostname is preferred, but not required.

 ### MSG
 The MSG immediately follows the HEADER.
 It is defined as the tag followed by the content.
 The tag should represent the process/application that sent the message.
 It must be alphanumeric characters followed by a single non-alphanumeric character and cannot exceed 32 characters.
 By convention, the non-alphanumeric character is either a colon (":") or a left square bracket ("[").
 The content contains the details of the message and should describe the event to the reader.